ASA Certification & Sailing Courses

 ASA certification is viewed by charter companies as credible evidence of capability.
 In other words, if you wish to rent/charter a sailing boat, it is worth looking at a list of ASA sailing courses to find one that is relevant.
 ASA courses all run through the same syllabus.
 This means whether you do your sailing course in the US, Virgin Islands, Croatia or Tahiti, the ASA qualification is the same.

 The ASA provides eight main levels of certification, from Basic Keelboat (101) to Offshore Passagemaking (108).
 The Bareboat Cruising level (104) is typically the level at which charter companies accept a sailor’s competence to charter a boat in protected waters during daytime, for a week.

 Sailing Virgins can award up to two ASA levels in one fast track week of instruction.
 The Beginner Courses learn the 101/103 syllabus, and the Intermediate courses learn the 103/104 syllabus.
 More information on ASA levels can be accessed here.

 How the ASA Courses Work

-When you book your course, you will be mailed the relevant course material to study.
-The concepts in the ASA’s text books are clearly presented, allowing you to understand the theoretical fundamentals prior to your course.
-It is very important to read this material, so you can spend your course concentrating on the practical skills of sailing.
-If, during your course, your instructor deems you ready to take the exam for a given level, you will take the exam towards the end of your week.
+When you book your course, we will mail you the relevant course material to study.
+The ASA textbooks clearly present sailing concepts, allowing you to understand the theoretical fundamentals prior to your course.
+It is important to read this material, so you can spend your course concentrating on the practical skills of sailing.
+If during your course, your instructor deems you ready to take the exam for a given level, you will take the exam towards the end of your week.